Gunfighter (comics)

-Gunfighter was a comic published by EC Comics from 1948 to 1950, with a total of nine issues.
+Gunfighter is a comic that was published by EC Comics from 1948 to 1950, with a total of nine issues.
 It was part of EC's Pre-"trend comics" era.

 Publication history

 Gunfighter (renamed from Fat and Slat, four issues), was a comic based on western/crime stories.
 The comic ran for nine issues, but was then later renamed again to The Haunt of Fear.